-Water levels from Nakhon Phanom to Mukdahan in Thailand will increase by about 0.16 m, while from Savannakhet to Pakse in Lao PDR will decrease by about 0.20 m.
+Water levels from Nakhon Phanom in Thailand to Pakse in Lao PDR will increase from 0.03 to 0.20 m.
 Water levels at these stations will stay close with their LTA level.
-Next week no precipitation is forecasted in the area.
+Next week some precipitations are forecasted in the area.